Please feel free to reproduce the announcement and post to other networks.

 The Desert Springs Action Committee, in conjunction with the Bay Area

-Killifish Association, North American Native Fishes Association, and others
+Killifish Association, North American Native Fishes Association, and

 Our primary objective is the removal of non-native organisms including

 damnbusia, mollies, largemouth bass, crayfish and bullfrogs.
-We will likely
+We will

-all are fully protected by the Endangered Species Act.
+the refuge as all are fully protected by the Endangered Species Act.